-1. The module has to be connected to the network the server is on.
-If the server is online, the module has to be connected to a network with an internet connection.
-2. The HTTP(S) client of the module has to be set up according to the application needs, when this has not already been done in the customer configuration file.
-3. The time module of the PAN9x20 has to be properly set up in order for the module to validate the server certificate.
+- ✓ The module has to be connected to the network the server is on.
+If the server is online, the module will need an internet connection. - ✓ The time of the module has to be properly set up in order for the module to validate the server certificate.